Do I require a referral from a physician?

 up to three osteopathic sessions per week for one to two weeks.
 The frequency is generally reduced

 then to once or twice per week until the chronic pain is managed.
-Your manual osteopath customizes a
+Your registered manual osteopath customizes a

 treatment plan based on your condition.

 This depends on the practice jurisdiction as well as to each individual registered manual osteopath member of the